Nick Madrigal Preview, Player Props: Cubs vs. Pirates

 Nick Madrigal At The Plate

-- Madrigal is batting .282 with 13 doubles, a triple, two home runs and nine walks.
+- Madrigal has 13 doubles, a triple, two home runs and nine walks while batting .282.

-- Madrigal will look to extend his four-game hitting streak.
-He's batting .429 during his last outings.
+- Madrigal will look to extend his five-game hitting streak.
+He's batting .438 in his last games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.